 This strategic question encourages employees to consider all the factors that influence their workplace experience—from growth opportunities to peer relationships—when providing their answer.

 A recommendation is also a form of identity capital.
 Similar to when someone recommends a brand or product to a friend, an employee’s willingness to recommend their company suggests they’re aligned with their work on a deeper, more personal level.

 Answers are given on a 0-10 scale, providing a sufficient level of detail to measure emerging trends in employee engagement over time.

 Many factors of the employee experience influence engagement.
 Some are obvious, such as workload.
 Others are more subtle, like the level of autonomy an employee feels in their role.

 Peakon measures 14 underlying workplace factors that decades of research in behavioural psychology, management theory, and human motivation has shown to influence employee engagement.

-Through employee surveys delivered by Peakon, employees are regularly asked a series of core questions about each of the 14 drivers of engagement.
+Through employee surveys delivered by Peakon, a Workday company, employees are regularly asked a series of core questions about each of the 14 drivers of engagement.
 Employees respond to each question by rating how strongly they agree with the statements on a 0 to 10 scale.